xStarbound/xStarbound/doc/lua/root.md

 Below is a detailed explanation of how paths work on xStarbound (and stock Starbound).

-### File paths
+### Filesystem paths

-_File paths_ are paths within the OS's filesystem.
+_Filesystem paths_ (also called _file paths_ in this document) are paths within the OS's filesystem.
 These use your OS's conventions for filesystem paths.
 Note that relative file paths are relative to the directory containing the running xStarbound (or stock) executable.
 Some notes for Linux and Windows:

-- On Linux, file and directory names are case-sensitive by default, only forward slashes (`/`) are parsed as path separators, the special names `.` and `..` are disallowed (but may still be used with their usual special meaning in paths), and on most Linux filesystems, any character other than a null byte (`\0`) or forward slash is allowed in file and directory names.
+- On Linux, file and directory names are case-sensitive by default, only forward slashes (`/`) are parsed as path separators, the special names `.` and `..` are disallowed but may still be used with their usual special meaning in paths (`.` for "this directory" and `..` for "go up a directory in the tree if not already at `/`"), symlinks and hard links are resolved (_after_ resolution of `.` and `..`, so `..` intuitively goes up through a link if the path earlier went down through it), the maximum file/directory name length is 255 bytes, the maximum filesystem path length (_before_ resolution of links, `.` and `..`) is 4096 bytes, and any character other than a null byte (`\0`) or forward slash is allowed in file/directory names.
+(Yes, these are _all_ the applicable rules for Linux filesystem paths as far as Starbound is concerned.)
+  - _Note:_ Case insensitivity applies on case-insensitive filesystems (e.g., NTFS, FAT32, APFS, ext4 directories or filesystems with the case-insensitive attribute, etc.), and additional character restrictions for non-Linux filesystems also apply.
-- On Windows, file and directory names are case-insensitive by default, both backward (`\`) and forward (`/`) slashes are parsed as path separators, drive letters may need to be specified, several characters are not allowed in file and directory names, and multiple other caveats apply.
-See [this link](https://learn.microsoft.com/en-us/windows/win32/fileio/naming-a-file) for details.
+- On Windows, file and directory names are case-insensitive by default (but whether ‹i› and ‹I› are considered the same character depends on the system locale!), the default path separator is a backslash (`\`) which must be escaped in Lua and JSON (as `\\`), both backward (`\`, escaped as `\\`) and forward (`/`) slashes are parsed as path separators, drive letters (e.g., `C:\`) or full NT path specifications (e.g., `\Device\HarddiskVolume1\`) may need to be specified (but nobody really uses NT paths anyway!), several characters (including `\`, `/` and `:`) are not allowed in file and directory names, symlinks, hard links and globs are resolved (but resolution rules vary depending on specifics), and a _lot_ of other caveats and idiosyncrasies apply.
+See [Microsoft's Win32 documentation](https://learn.microsoft.com/en-us/windows/win32/fileio/naming-a-file), [James Foreshaw's blog post](https://projectzero.google/2016/02/the-definitive-guide-on-win32-to-nt.html) and [WaterBucket's Medium article](https://medium.com/@WaterBucket/understanding-path-resolution-in-windows-70054c446b3b) for the (very gnarly) details.

 ### Asset paths